The Gambia Police Force: Operations

 The GPF has a Sea Police Patrol Unit as well as a small Air Force, which is not yet operational.

 Training

-The GPF operates the Gambia Police Force Peacekeeping Center (GPFPC), which cooperates with the Peace Operations Training Institute (POTI) in training peacekeepers.
+The GPF operates the Gambia Police Force Peacekeeping Center (GPFPC), which collaborates with the Peace Operations Training Institute (POTI) to train peacekeepers.

 International cooperation

-Gambia Police Force has been part of Interpol since 6 October 1986.
+The Gambia Police Force has been a member of Interpol since 6 October 1986.
 The Interpol National Central Bureau (NCB) for The Gambia is located in the GPF headquarters in Banjul.
-It is headed by a Commissioner who is assisted by an Assistant Superintendent of Police.
+It is headed by a Commissioner, who is assisted by an Assistant Superintendent of Police.
 Responsibilities of the NCB in The Gambia include human trafficking, terrorism, financial crime, fugitives, stolen works of art, and others.